Thierry Tinmar

 Thierry Tinmar (born 19 May 1963) is a Martiniquais former professional football player and manager.
 As a player, he was a centre-back.
-He notably played for Paris Saint-Germain, Laval, and Red Star in France before representing the Martinique national team in 1993.
+He notably played for Paris Saint-Germain, Laval, and Red Star in France and played for the Martinique national team.

 Club career

 Originally from Martinique, Tinmar was a product of the Paris Saint-Germain Academy.
 Integrating the first team during the 1984–85 season, he made a total of 22 appearances in all competitions.
 PSG reached the Coupe de France final that season, but lost 1–0 to Monaco.
-He signed for fellow Division 1 club Laval at the end of the campaign.
+He was loaned at fellow Division 1 club Laval at the end of the campaign.

 After one season with Laval, Tinmar signed with Division 2 club Red Star.
 He would also stay there one only one season.
 For almost a year, Tinmar was a free agent.
 Then, in 1988, he signed for Division 3 side Châteauroux.
 His spell at the club lasted until 1989, as he then moved back to Martinique to play for Club Franciscain.
 Tinmar retired in 1993.